Install Log Analytics agent on Linux computers

 /etc/sudoers.d/omsagent.
 This authorizes

 omsagentto restart the syslog and omsagent daemons.
-If sudo include directives are not supported in the installed version of sudo, these entries will be written to
+If sudo include directives aren't supported in the installed version of sudo, these entries will be written to

 - The syslog configuration is modified to forward a subset of events to the agent.
 For more information, see Configure Syslog data collection.